Categories

 Summary:

 In 2016, the Senior Women for Climate Protection Switzerland (German: ‘Verein KlimaSeniorinnen’), a Swiss organisation, brought proceedings concerning the alleged omissions of the Swiss federal government to adopt an adequate climate protection policy.
 They submitted that current domestic climate targets and measures are not sufficient to limit global warming to a safe level.
-This failure to prevent climate-related disasters, they argue, represents a failure to protect the enjoyment of the rights under Articles 2 and 8 ECHR (the rights to life and respect for private and family life, respectively) of the organization’s members.
-The applicants also invoke two procedural rights under the Convention, namely the rights in Articles 6 and 13 ECHR (right to a fair trial and right to an effective remedy, respectively).
+This failure to prevent climate-related disasters, they argued, represents a failure to protect the rights under Articles 2 and 8 ECHR (the rights to life and respect for private and family life, respectively) of the organization’s members.
+In particular, they submitted evidence that their specific demographic (older women) is particularly impacted by heatwaves, citing health impacts and excess mortality risks.
+The respondent State, they argued, has failed to comply with its positive obligations to protect their rights, read in light of the environmental law principles of precaution and intergenerational equity.

 These claims were rejected by the domestic instances at three levels of jurisdiction.
 The Swiss Federal Supreme Court, in its ruling, considered that the case represented an actio popularis, concerned questions better suited to the political arena, and did not raise an arguable claim of a rights violation.
+As a result, the applicants took their case to the European Court of Human Rights in Strasbourg.

 This case was only the second climate change-related case to come to Strasbourg.
-Like the Duarte Agostinho case, this application raises novel questions before the Court, including the issue of victim status in climate cases, the standing of (environmental) NGOs to bring cases to the Court, and the extent of the State margin of appreciation in regard to environmental protection measures related to climate change.
+Like the Duarte Agostinho case, this application raised novel questions before the Court, including the issue of victim status in climate cases, the standing of (environmental) NGOs to bring cases to the Court, and the extent of the State margin of appreciation in regard to environmental protection measures related to climate change, and the extent of the positive obligation to protect individuals from the risks to their life and health posed by climate change.

 Third-party interventions:

-There have been an unusually large (for the ECtHR) number of third party interventions in this case: 23 in total.
-The KlimaSeniorinnen association has provided copies of all of the third-party interventions; these are available here.
-Some of the third-party interveners will also appear during the oral hearing before the Grand Chamber.
+There were an unusually large (for the ECtHR) number of third party interventions in this case: 23 in total, including eight States.
+The KlimaSeniorinnen association provided copies of all of the third-party interventions; these are available here.
+Some of the third-party interveners were also granted leave to intervene orally during the hearing before the Grand Chamber.

 Admissibility: